 by Jennifer Hannigan, CEO Alliance Resource Group

-If you’re like me, I have big hopes for 2021.
+If you’re like me, I have big hopes for my business every new year.
 It’s time to get back to business, stay focused and grow my organization.
 How best to do that?
 I resolve every new year to hire great talent.
 But why wait for the new year to make these resolutions, get started on them today.

 I challenge you to look closely at your organization.
 Do you need more resources?
 Do you need to upgrade your talent?
 What holes need to be filled?
 When the inevitable happens and an employee resigns (maybe even your top performer), are you ready for it?

-As we dig into 2021, here are some Hiring Resolutions that will help make this year your most successful yet.
+Here are some Hiring Resolutions that will help make this year your most successful yet.
+Don’t wait.

 - Stuff the Candidate Pipeline